-A title is a document issued by the MVA that represents ownership of a motor vehicle [i.e., cars, trucks, motorcycles and trailers, autocycles, scooters, mopeds, dirt bikes, snowmobiles, ATV’s and UTV’s] as well as trailers, motorhomes and manufactured homes.
+A title is an ownership documents issued by the Maryland MVA for all motor vehicles and/or trailers [i.e., cars, trucks, motorcycles, trailers, autocycles, scooters, mopeds, snow mobiles, dirt bikes, ATV’s, UTV’s, motorhomes and manufactured homes].

 What is a Lien Release?

-Non-Maryland titles may have the lien release on the Certificate of Title
+- Some non-Maryland titles have the lien release on the title [not a separate document].

 What vehicles must be titled in Maryland?

-All motor vehicles [i.e., cars, trucks, motorcycles and trailers, autocycles, scooters, mopeds, dirt bikes, snowmobiles, ATV’s and UTV’s] as well as trailers, motorhomes and manufactured homes must be titled in Maryland.
+All motor vehicles [i.e., cars, trucks, motorcycles, trailers, autocycles, scooters, mopeds, snow mobiles, dirt bikes, ATV’s, UTV’s, motorhomes and manufactured homes] must be titled in Maryland.